Why India needs more women in the workforce

 · Enhancing workplace safety: Stronger anti-harassment policies and improved transport options are essential.
 Government initiatives like the Nirbhaya Fund should be effectively executed to ensure safer urban mobility.

-· Leadership development & mentorship: Organisations should actively foster leadership pathways for women through mentorship and sponsorship programs.
+· Leadership development and mentorship: Organisations should actively foster leadership pathways for women through mentorship and sponsorship programmes.
 Encouraging gender-diverse hiring practices will drive long-term change.

 · Shifting societal perceptions: Educational institutions and media play a crucial role in redefining gender roles.
 Promoting shared household responsibilities can help break traditional stereotypes and encourage workforce participation.